 Have you ever heard the old saying "No Foot, No Horse".
-As corny as that may sound it is more
+As corny as that may

-true than you may realize.
-The Horses' hoof is the foundation of everything related to performance, quality of life, attitude,
+sound it is more true than you may realize.
+The Horses' hoof is the foundation of everything related to performance, quality

+with uneven heels.
 Your horse will not perform willingly or happily under these conditions no more than you would.
-Proper farrier care by someone
+Proper

-who is qualified and trained will do wonders for your horse and in time can improve your horses performance, attitude, and
+farrier care by someone who is qualified and trained will do wonders for your horse and in time can improve your horses performance,

-basis.
+like a daily basis.
 If your question is not answered here please contact me.

 Why shoe my horse?